Since the purchase of sportsbook platform Optima in 2019, Sportradar has been building its own turnkey sportsbook solution for operators.

-Curciel has an exhaustive list of these services: “We offer data services which allows customisation of the data for operators, we offer as well third party services, feeds integrated into the sportsbook service, managed trading services, managed marketing acquisition services, retention services, visualisation services, streaming services.”
+Curciel has an exhaustive list of these services: “We offer data services which allows customisation of the data for operators, we offer as well third party services, feeds integrated into the sportsbook service, managed trading services, managed marketing acquisition services, retention services, visualisation services, streaming services.

-“We offer to provide services for promotions, making sure the promotions are tailored end-to-end by the operators, we provide front end development and customisation services for sports betting, we provide affiliation integration services and also management of the integrations for those third parties.”
+“We offer to provide services for promotions, making sure the promotions are tailored end-to-end by the operators, we provide front-end development and customisation services for sports betting, we provide affiliation integration services and also management of the integrations for those third parties.”

 Curciel also insists that the operator will be able to additionally choose the degree and level of service, hoping that that the flexibility will allow operators to tweak the platform to meet their needs.

 It has been said that predictions are hard – especially about the future.
-Curciel admits himself that that uncertainty is the biggest variable going forward: “The biggest challenges is understanding how the players are going to be changing going forward – so we see that customer habits are changing, and we need to understand correctly how those habits are going to factor into that – and be ourselves one of the key drivers of that change in how the customer behaviour is going to end up in the future.”
+Curciel admits himself that that uncertainty is the biggest variable going forward: “The biggest challenge is understanding how the players are going to be changing going forward – so we see that customer habits are changing, and we need to understand correctly how those habits are going to factor into that – and be ourselves one of the key drivers of that change in how the customer behaviour is going to end up in the future.”

 It’s a pitch with a certain amount of Steve Jobs about it – don’t wait for people to change, give them what they don’t know they want and change them yourself.

-Whatever the case – it’s just the beginning for Orako: “Orako a project, product and a service that is in constant evolution.
+Whatever the case – it’s just the beginning for Orako: “Orako is a project, product and a service that is in constant evolution.
 I don’t think we ever could say that the service or the product will be finished, it’s in a state where you can obviously use it in production successfully.
 It’s all going to work 100% correctly, but we are adding improvements constantly.”

 Orako then is intended to be flexible itself to whatever the future holds.